 New Oxford American Dictionary, 3rd Edition

 The New Oxford has two weaknesses: the 2017 pages are thin and feel easy to tear, and the design does not match the authoritative look of the Merriam-Webster.
 The three-per-page columns use a large left-aligned font with blank space that makes for a breezy feel.
 It’s bigger, physically, than the Merriam-Webster, and the apparent breeziness does not translate into its contents.
 One of its most beautiful features, which I call upon all dictionaries to adopt, is the edge index—dark blue ink that tells me how many pages each letter occupies.
 I may not be as quick to find O as with a thumb index, but if I’m looking for, say, obstreperous, I know how thick the O section is and can estimate where I need to open the book.
-The New Oxford is also the only dictionary in this list to not include octopi, which makes this usage snob all the happier (for the fun of it, I dig octopodes—rhymes with Hercules—but the proper plural is octopuses).
+The New Oxford is also the only dictionary in this list to not include octopi, which makes this usage snob all the happier.
 But as with the Merriam-Webster, I have found usage inconsistencies in the New Oxford—sometimes it leans prescriptive, sometimes descriptive.
-It seems that modern dictionaries feel a compulsion to both follow the trendiness of descriptive ignorance and to adhere to an old-fashioned attention to Standard English.
-Dictionaries should either make up their minds or leave usage tips to experts.
+It seems that modern dictionaries feel a compulsion to both follow the trendiness of descriptive ignorance and to adhere to an old-fashioned attention to standard English.
+Dictionaries should either make up their minds or leave usage to the experts.
 I was quite ready to purchase the New Oxford American Dictionary when I discovered that Merriam-Webster prints their latest dictionary without thumb indexes (although hard to find).
 I compiled a list of about ten terms and respective definitions, which I sent to two testers.
 One scored far in favor of New Oxford American Dictionary’s definitions, the other scored the books at par.
-Since I also preferred New Oxford’s definitions, although only slightly, I settled on buying my first Oxford dictionary.
+Since I also preferred New Oxford’s definitions, although only slightly, I settled on buying my first dictionary.

 A week later I found the Merriam-Webster for five bucks.